P18: Strategic Quitting - The Summit Is Only the Halfway Point

 ✅ It IS a counterbalance to grit culture

-→ Grit is valuable—but unchecked grit leads to burnout.
+→ Grit has its place and has value – but unchecked, grit leads to burnout.
 Reflection turns grit into wisdom.

 ✅ It IS a mental checkpoint for nonlinear living

 → Life rarely follows a straight path.
-Regular reassessment lets you adapt instead of clinging to rigid commitments.
+Building in regular reassessment lets you adapt instead of clinging to rigid commitments.

 ✅ It IS a skill for navigating complexity in life and work

-→ Whether in your career, relationships, or health, early adjustments can prevent total derailment.
+→ Whether in your career, relationships, or health, early adjustments can prevent total derailment and keep moving you forward.

 ✅ It IS a rhythm, not a race.